Gaiety Girls: Stage Door Johnnies; marriage into the upper class

 The young ladies appearing in Edwardes's shows became so popular that wealthy gentlemen, termed "Stage Door Johnnies", would wait outside the stage door hoping to escort them to dinner.
 In some cases, a marriage into society and even the nobility resulted.
 For example, May Gates, a chorus girl in The Beauty of Bath, married a nobleman, Baron Von Ditton, of Norway.
 Similarly, Sylvia Storey, another chorister in the same show, married William Poulett, 7th Earl Poulett.
 Maudi Darrell and Lily Elsie both married the same wealthy Scotsman, Ian Bullough.
 Gertie Millar became the Countess of Dudley, and Olive May married into the peerage twice.
 First, she became Lady Victor Paget (marrying in 1913 and divorcing in 1921) and then the Countess of Drogheda (marrying the 10th Earl in 1922).
+Another Gaiety Girl, Birdie Sutherland, in 1896, sued Dudley Marjoribanks for breach of promise of marriage and was awarded £5,000 plus costs.
 The potential for such relationships was an underlying theme of many of the stories of P. G. Wodehouse, particularly those set at Blandings Castle.

 Alan Hyman, an expert on burlesque theatre who penned the 1972 book The Gaiety Years, wrote:

 At the old Gaiety in the Strand the chorus was becoming a matrimonial agency for girls with ambitions to marry into the peerage and began in the nineties when Connie Gilchrist, a star of the Old Gaiety, married the 7th Earl of Orkney and then in 1901, the 4th Marquess of Headfort married Rosie Boote, who had charmed London the previous year when she sang Maisie in The Messenger Boy.
 After Connie Gilchrist and Rosie Boote had started the fashion a score of the Guv'nor's budding stars left him to marry peers or men of title while other Gaiety Girls settled for a banker or a stockbroker.
 The Guv’nor finding this was playing ducks and drakes with his theatrical plans had a 'nuptial clause' inserted in every contract....
 Debutantes were competing with the other girls to get into the Gaiety chorus while upper-class youths were joining the ranks of the chorus boys.